 Pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
 Pneumothorax can occur spontaneously or result from trauma or medical procedures.
 Diagnosis is based on clinical... read more (causing dyspnea, chest pain, and unilateral decrease in breath sounds)

 Pneumomediastinum Pneumomediastinum Pneumomediastinum is air in mediastinal interstices.
 The main causes of pneumomediastinum are Alveolar rupture with dissection of air into the interstitium of the lung with translocation to... read more (causing sensation of fullness in the chest, neck pain, pleuritic chest pain that may radiate to the shoulders, dyspnea, coughing, hoarseness, and dysphagia).

-Pneumomediastinum may also cause crepitation in the neck, due to associated subcutaneous emphysema, and a crackling sound may rarely be heard over the heart during systole (Hamman sign).
+The most common form of pulmonary barotrauma is pneumomediastinum.
+Mediastinal air can track into the neck, causing subcutaneous emphysema detectable as crepitation, and voice changes.
+A crackling sound rarely heard over the heart ("mediastinal crunch," Hamman sign).
 Air can sometimes track caudad into the peritoneal cavity (falsely suggesting a ruptured viscus and the need for laparotomy), but it does not typically cause peritoneal signs.